-Moreover, coffee is rich in acids, and that can affect your gut flora since the acids will kill the bad bacteria along with the good ones.
+Moreover, coffee is rich in acids (How Acidic is Coffee?), and that can affect your gut flora since the acids will kill the bad bacteria along with the good ones.
 That will lead to an inability to absorb nutrients from food.

 When your gut flora isn’t healthy, you’ll be more likely to experience inflammation and therefore acne.

 One way to worsen your acne is by having low levels of minerals, and drinking coffee can actually impact your absorbance of minerals.
 Try to avoid drinking coffee with meals so that you can benefit from them.

 Coffee has mycotoxins, that are basically molds growing on plants.
 The lower the quality of coffee, the more mycotoxins it can have.